-6.2 Key Tasks for Each Tier of QA
+6.3 Key Tasks for Each Tier of QC

-SDQA system will provide a framework that is capable of monitoring QA information at four different stages of capability and maturity:
+SDQA system provides a framework that is capable of monitoring QC information at four different stages of capability and maturity:

 - QA Tier 0 Testing and Validation of the DM sub-system during software development - QA Tier 1 Real-time data quality and system assessment during commissioning and operations (also, forensics) - QA Tier 2 Quality assessment of Data Releases (also, forensics) - QA Tier 3 Ability for the community to evaluate the data quality of their own analyses.
-These should made available as well-documented and deployable versions of core QA Tier 0-2 services.
+These should made available as well-documented and deployable versions of core QC Tier 0-2 services.